 New York's best wineries have a long history.
 In fact, the nation's oldest continuously operated winery, Brotherhood, was established in 1839 in Washingtonville, NY.
-While other states have definitely caught up, New York is now in the midst of something of a wine boom -- 86 new wineries opened between 2000 and 2009, bringing the total to more than 200.
+While other states have definitely caught up, New York is now in the midst of something of a wine boom.
 That figure includes larger wineries, but many of the Empire State's wineries are smaller and offer wine tours and tastings.
 These wineries are a must-visit!

 This is New York's major wine producing area since the Civil War.
 The Finger Lakes region is home to the most wineries and produces the most wine by volume.

 The Finger Lakes are a series of long, thin and deep lakes, formed by a glacier.
 The viticultural area is defined by sloping hills and glacial soil.
 The two longest lakes, Cayuga and Seneca, are each distinct viticultural areas and have their own wine trails.
 There are also wine trails around Canandaigua Lake and Keuka Lake.

 Finger Lakes Wine Country includes a cheese trail, a spirits distillery, and special promotions.